codappix/search_core/Documentation/features.rst

 .. note::
     Currently only integrated for Elasticsearch with no abstraction.
-    If you need to implement your own search, please open an issue on Github and we will change the code base.
+    If you need to implement your own search, please open an issue on GitHub and we will change the code base.

 Via TypoScript it's possible to configure the fields to query, minimum match and script fields.